kirillinoz/livebanner-app/README.md

 [Demo](https://livebanner.netlify.app) (Broken, no Twitter API, but you can still see the dashboard) | [Code](https://github.com/kirillinoz/livebanner-app)

 ## Overview
 LiveBanner was a web application for creating dynamic banners for your Twitter profile.
 The banner would change according to the amount of followers your account has.
-You could set up different step ranges, change colors and add text to the banner.
+You could set up different step ranges, change colors, and add text to the banner.

 ## Table of Contents
 * [Installation](#installation)